-4.21 Background: Newport with an estimated population of 860 residents nestles in an outstanding landscape setting on gentle slopes between the foot of Carn Ingli and the quiet Afon Nyfer Estuary, which is itself protected from the open sea by the sand dunes and bars of Newport Sands.
-The panoramic view of the designated as a Landscape of Special Historic Interest in Wales town and the Parrog (once the busiest harbour in north Pembrokeshire) from Newport Sands illustrates this perfectly as one of the best known and loved in the National Park.
+4.21 Background: Newport with an estimated population of 860 residents nestles in an outstanding landscape setting on gentle slopes between the foot of Carn Ingli and the quiet Afon Nyfer Estuary, which is itself protected from the open sea by the sand dunes and bars of Newport Sands^{36 37}.
+The panoramic view of the town and the Parrog (once the busiest harbour in north Pembrokeshire) from Newport Sands illustrates this perfectly as one of the best known and loved in the National Park.
 Visitors to Newport swell its population during the holidays.